-In 2005, prior to Cyclone Larry, Australia had approximately 1,850 banana growers (ABGC 2007).
-Current data indicates there are approximately 600 properties in the Australian banana industry (ABS 2016), as shown in Table 6.
-A summary of the major production areas is given in Table 7.
+In 2005, prior to Cyclone Larry, Australia had approximately 1,850 banana growers (ABGC, 2007).
+Current data indicates there are approximately 341 properties with crops of bearing age, as shown in Table 6 (ABS, 2022).
+A summary of characteristics of the major production areas is given in Table 7.